 Double breasted Tom Ford suits with pointed / peak lapels

 If you’re purchasing off-the-rack you’ll note that there are a good number of double breasted suits available to you, each cut to a slightly different variation.
 What then should you look for?
-Suits for 2011 and 2012 are all about the same attributes that I keep reiterating: a cut that broadens the shoulders and slims the waist.
+Suits right now are all about the same attributes that I keep reiterating: a cut that broadens the shoulders and slims the waist.
 With double breasted suits you also want to figure in to the overall affect what I earlier dubbed the confidence cut.
 And that means two additional things for a double breasted suit:

 - that it has peaked lapels